Sakshi-2707/Zealot-Pharmacuticals/README.md

-# Zealot-Pharmacuticals
+# Zealot-Pharmaceuticals
-A Phramaceuricals company website
+The official website for pharmaceutical company: Zealot Pharmaceuticals